Netflix/atlas-docs/docs/spectator/specs/ipc.md

     Distribution summaries are not suitable for use-cases trying to perform hierarchical accumulation across dimensions.
     Each measurement is recorded with a certain set of dimensions, as illustrated below with the inflight metric.
-    Therefore, when using the [:dist-max] operator to query over a set of filters, the response will represent the maximum inflight count for a given set of tag values within the group, **not** the accumulate value of measurements across the entire group.
+    Therefore, when using the [:dist-max] operator to query over a set of filters, the response will represent the maximum inflight count for a given set of tag values within the group, **not** the accumulated value of measurements across the entire group.

 **Unit:** inflight message count